 21 Places to Change Your Last Name After Getting Married | Post Wedding Checklist

-Congratulations, MRS.!
+Congratulations!
 Has it set in yet?!

-Here is a checklist of some important agencies and documents you'll want to be sure to change to your new name.
-Remember to get additional copies of your marriage certificate from the county clerk's office that your marriage licesne is filed with.
-Government agencies will require a certified copy: Some agencies will also require birth certificate, drivers license and/or other documents.
+Government agencies will require a certified copy of your marriage certificate.
+Some agencies will also require birth certificate, drivers license and/or other documents.
 You can check agency websites linked below for more information.

 What agencies do I need to change my last name with after getting married?
+After you obtain a social security card with your new last name, you can get started on the list below.

-Start with the Social Security Administration to change your name with the federal government.
-You can follow our easy 3-step guide, here.
-You will need a social security card with your new last name and a certified copy of your marriage certificate in order to change your name with most of the following agencies:
+Use your new social security card with your new last name (yay!), and a certified copy of your marriage certificate in order to change your name with most of the following:

 Indiana BMV requires change within 30 days of new name